RitchieLab/multi_tissue_twas_sim/README.md

   * Automatically run several existing eQTL detecting methods and TWAS algorithms using the simulated datasets
 * twas_simulation_util.R
   * Amenities of Multi-tissue TWAS Simulation, expected to be under the same folder as run_twas_simulation.R by default
-* optim.so
+* optim.*
-  * Amenity of Multi-tissue TWAS Simulation, expected to be under the same folder as run_twas_simulation.R by default
+  * Amenity of eQTL detection using the group LASSO algorithm.
+Expected to be under the same folder as run_twas_simulation.R by default
 * run_h2_est.R
   * An evaluation tool to estimate genetic heritability of simulated traits